 Winning business and making more profits means your pricing has to be competitive and need to know when to increase your rates.
 Therefore, having knowledge of which jobs, routes and inventory are making you money is an important factor to keep your profits up.
 The first step to taking charge of your profits is to find a way to record, review and lower your costs.

-Why Is Calculating Route Profitability Important?
+Why Is Calculating Route Profitability Important for Portable Toilet Operators?

 Route profitability is an important portable and roll-off business KPI (Key Performance Indicator).
 It is also an easy indicator on how effective your current service routes are.
 Calculating route profitability will allow you to make more informed decisions about: